danya02/slon-winter-2019-lit-club/main.md

 "`Good evening, Simon.
 Good evening, Mitch.`" said an unseen voice from the intricate machine on the city's main square.

 "Ah, hi ATLAS.
-Could you please upgrade the robot factory so it's more stable?" said Simon, looking at the machine's screen, now showing a asidjiqweniunsdifnohijnwioennjoffbugioiejrowrjnukjnzajkunfijowjeron.
+Could you please upgrade the robot factory so it's more stable?" said Simon, looking at the machine's screen, from which a 3D model of a popular musical robot now looked across the square.
 "By the way, did you improve your GUI?"

 "`Affirmative.
-There was 792.94 seconds of idle CPU cycles, so I have created a 3D model based on the highest-rated person in this year's world beauty contest.`"
+There was 792.94 seconds of idle CPU cycles, so I have created a three-dimensional representation of how I would prefer to look like.`"

-"Yeah, that's a nice look -- good for you!
+"Yeah, that's a nice look -- it definitely suits you!
 Anyway, the factory specs are in the schematic file on the latest branch of the repo."

 "`Reading...
 Reading complete.
 Sending job to nodes.`"